 For those who are unfamiliar, characters like the X-Men and the Fantastic Four frequently interact with the Avengers in the comics.
 But on film, they never do, as Marvel Studios (which Disney owns) does not have the rights to those characters.
 For years, Fox has owned them.
 But now, Disney owns them all.
 Going forward, then, X-Men and the Fantastic Four can hang out with Iron Man, Thor, Captain America, and the whole gang.

-Fox already had plans for more X-Men films in motion, with The New Mutants and X-Men: Dark Phoenix releasing in 2018.
-Those movies will still come out, but they will likely be the end of the X-Men movies as we know them.
+Fox already had plans for more X-Men films in motion: The New Mutants and X-Men: Dark Phoenix.
+Those movies will still come out, though they’ve both been delayed until 2019, and they will likely be the end of the X-Men movies as we know them.
 Marvel will probably re-introduce the characters in the same way they re-introduced Spider-Man in Spider-Man: Homecoming.
 The same is true of Fantastic Four, which Fox has butchered on screen several times.

 Perhaps the biggest unknown here concerns the Fox-owned Deadpool, which is a part of the X-Men world.
 That franchise is incredibly raunchy, so it remains to be seen whether he’ll even fit into the Marvel Cinematic Universe.